juhku1/VDO_Analog_Wind_NMEA_Adapter/README.md

 Password: wind12345
 Browser address: 192.168.4.1.

 From there you can later connect this device as client to your boats network.
-You also should be able to connect your wind anemometer to this AP with out another wifi network.
-(To be confirmed.)
+You also should be able to connect your wind anemometer to this AP without another wifi network.

 Reminder: This adapter works with SIN/COS-based VDO analog meters only.
 If you modify it to support other brands or modules, I’d love to hear about it and include your work in the code.